Nearsoft/jobs/readme.md

 ## DevOps Software Engineer 1
 👶

-* Minimum of 3 years of professional experience developing in the Javascript ecosystem (Node, Express)
+* Minimum of 3 years of professional experience developing in the JavaScript ecosystem (Node.js, Express)
-* Experience as a full-stack developer, with a back-end + dev ops specialty (SQL/NoSQL/Elasticsearch => Node => React[ideal, not required])
+* Experience as a Full-Stack Developer, with a Back End + DevOps specialty (SQL/NoSQL/Elasticsearch => Node => React.js[ideal, not required])
-* Dev Ops experience (docker, AWS, microservices), must be able to launch and maintain new services
+* DevOps experience (Docker, AWS, Microservices) must be able to launch and maintain new services
-* Senior-level application knowledge, with an experience building, growing and maintaining a variety of different products
+* Senior level application knowledge, with an experience building, growing and maintaining a variety of different products
 * Ability and interest in learning new technologies quickly
 * Broad experience developing a range of several professional products that solve different problems, not just many years on product or concentrated in one problem space
-* Self-motivated and able to effectively execute on loose requirements, and flexible with changing requirements
+* Self-motivated and able to effectively deliver on loose requirements, and flexible with changing requirements
 * Strong communication skills, to work effectively on a remote team
 * Collaborative and responsive to constructive feedback Nice to Haves
 * TypeScript experience
 * Machine Learning experience
 * Terraform/Packer/Nomad experience
-* React (or comparable SPA framework) experience
+* React.js (or comparable Single-Page application framework) experience

 ## DevOps Software Engineer 2